This post may contain affiliate links. Read our disclosure policy here.

 So now that you know this paleo sweet potato hash is going to taste good and nourish your soul, here’s what you need to make it:

-- Seasonings: garlic powder, cumin, salt, and black pepper.
+- Seasonings: garlic powder and cumin.

 - Eggs: over easy or sunny-side up, I’ll let you decide.
 Have picky eaters?
 Scramble and serve on the side.